The Ghost of Faffner Hall

-The Ghost of Faffner Hall is a children's television series from Jim Henson Productions and the British ITV company Tyne Tees Television which aired from August 16, 1989 to November 11, 1989 in the UK, and slightly later in the US.
+The Ghost of Faffner Hall is a musical children's television series from Jim Henson Productions and the British ITV company Tyne Tees Television which aired from August 16, 1989 to November 11, 1989 in the UK, and slightly later in the US.
 The puppets for this show were created by Jim Henson's Creature Shop, and the series was recorded at the Tyne Tees Studios in Newcastle upon Tyne and directed by Tony Kysh, then senior director within that company's children's department.

 Plot

 Faffner Hall is a music conservatory that was founded by Fughetta Faffner.
 When Fughetta Faffner passes away, her ghost lurks in Faffner Hall and it is currently run by her great-great-grandnephew Farkus Faffner who hates music.
 Now, Fughetta must thwart Farkus' plans with the help of Mimi, Riff, and the Wild Impresario.
 During this time, they meet up with the famous musicians that visit Faffner Hall.